Heat index: Formula

 For example, using this last formula, with temperature 90 F and relative humidity (RH) of 85%, the result would be: heat index 90.

 Limitations

-The heat index does not work well with extreme conditions, like supersaturation of air-- when the air is more than 100% saturated with water.
-David Romps, a physicist and climate scientist at the University of California, Berkeley and his graduate student Yi-Chuan Lu, found that the heat index was underestimating the severity of intense heat waves, such as 1995 Chicago heat wave.
-Other issues with the heat index include unavailability of precise humidity data in many geographical regions, assumption that the person is healthy and has easy access to water and shade.
+The heat index does not work well with extreme conditions, like supersaturation of air, when the air is more than 100% saturated with water.
+David Romps, a physicist and climate scientist at the University of California, Berkeley and his graduate student Yi-Chuan Lu, found that the heat index was underestimating the severity of intense heat waves, such as the 1995 Chicago heat wave.

+Other issues with the heat index include the unavailability of precise humidity data in many geographical regions, the assumption that the person is healthy, and the assumption that the person has easy access to water and shade.